omarreis/FiremonkeySensorFusion/README.md

 * tested w/ Delphi 11.1 on iOS and Android.
 Fixed sensor permission request for Android (aug/22)
 * tested w/ Delphi 10.4.2 on iOS and Android (jun/22)
+* Switched from DelphiWorlds permissions to System.Permissions (in sample SensorFusionDemo1 - mai/22)
 * Included patch to System.Android.Sensors.pas with DelphiWorlds Mosco by Dave Nottage.
 This fixes startup crash on Android 11/12.
 * For Android, uses DelphiWorlds sensor code (from KastriFree lib).
 Files with DW. prefix.
-* For iOS, using XCode 13.
-DelphiWorlds Mosco used to build the IPA.
 * This object currently powers apps "*CamSextant*" and "*PlanetFun*", available from AppStore and Google Play.
-Free.
 * Tags: #delphi #firemonkey #sensors #Sensorfusion #pascal

 # Implementation notes: